-The vast majority of steels are in the austenitic condition at temperatures in excess of 900 °C. Austenite in iron-carbon alloys tends to decompose into ferrite and cementite (a compound of iron and carbon $Fe_3C$ ).
+The vast majority of steels are in the austenitic condition at temperatures in excess of 900 °C. Austenite has a cubic-close packed crystal structure and tends to decompose into ferrite (body-centered cubic) and cementite (Fe3C).

 Steels with a carbon concentration less than about 0.8 wt% are hypoeutectoid, those with greater concentrations are hypereutectoid.
-A steel with exactly 0.8 wt% carbon will tend to decompose into an intimate mixture of cementite and ferrite at $723 \,^{\circ}$ C by a eutectoid reaction (Fig. 1):
+A steel with exactly 0.8 wt% carbon will tend to decompose into an intimate mixture of cementite and ferrite at 723 °C by a eutectoid reaction (Fig. 51):